PayEx/PayEx.Checkout.Documentation/docs/credit.md

 `403 Bad Request`
  * When the request is malformed
- * When the transaction-amount exceeds remaining authorized amount
+ * When the transaction-amount exceeds the captured amount
- * when the order is not completed